huytq000605/GrindLC/General/BinarySearchTree.md

-Always think about in-order traversal because it will bring a sort traversal
+# Binary Search Tree (BST)

+**Idea:** Always think about **in-order traversal** first — for a BST it visits nodes in sorted order, which often turns a tree problem into a sorted-array problem.